Q: My password has expired or I'd like to change my Tufts Password now.

 Q: I think someone else may have access to my password, but has not used it yet.
 What should I do?

-A: If you believe your password is compromised, you should change it immediately using Tufts Tools and tell your IT Support Provider or local support organization.
+A: If you believe your password is compromised, you should change it immediately using Tufts Tools and contact Tufts Technology Services, telling them of the incident.

 Q: How do I get a Tufts Username and Tufts Password?